climate_ref_core.regression._quantise

 Float quantisation for committed regression bundles.

-Those last digits churn byte-for-byte between CI and local runs even when the result is numerically identical,
+The regression files include floats whose least-significant digits are platform-dependent (CPU, BLAS, library versions).
+The last digits churn byte-for-byte between CI and local runs even when the result is numerically identical, producing noisy, unreviewable diffs in the committed bundle.

 Rounding every float to a fixed number of significant figures at write time gives